luidimso/pokemon-site/README.md

 ## Prerequisites
 To start installing Angular in the environment, it is necessary that [NodeJS](https://nodejs.org/) and NPM package manager are installed.
+NodeJS must be version 10.13 or higher.

 ## Running application